One of the mysteries of the English language finally explained.

-Used to refer to the belief that retaliation in kind is the appropriate way to deal with an offence or crime.‘whenever someone treated him badly, it was an eye for an eye and a tooth for a tooth’
+Used to refer to the belief that punishment in kind is the appropriate way to deal with an offense or crime.

 - ‘Revenge should never play a part in a modern justice system, I am hoping that we as a race are beyond that by now, that we have grown up a little since the Bible days of an eye for an eye and a tooth for a tooth.’